Daylily Cultivar Listing Summer/Fall 2021

-Scroll down to the cultivar list and pricing below text.
+Scroll down for the cultivar list and pricing below text.

 Click any cultivar name to be taken to its information page in a separate browser window.
 To return to this page, simply close that window.

-All offerings below are for double fan divisions.
-Each division sold of any of these listings will be at least a double fan except where noted, and are divided from a larger clump at the time of shipping.
-Some roots may get cut in the process and some crowns may be split if the cultivar does not grow separate fans but is connected to a single crown regardless of the number of fans.
-If possible, divisions may be more than double fans.
+- All offerings below are for double or triple fan divisions (noted in listing).
+Each division of other hybridizer's cultivars will be at least a triple fan or better, except where they are noted as double fans in the listing, though the doubles may be triple or better where possible.
+All my divisions come off a larger clump at the time of shipping.
+I also offer clump prices for some of the cultivars I list and those prices are listed where available.
+Please see the About-Contact page for information on shipping clumps.
+Some are only available for pickup at the farm by appointment.
+Some roots may get cut in the process of digging and some crowns may be split if the cultivar does not grow separate fans but is connected to a single crown regardless of the number of fans.
 Our grow-out clumps for resale are given standard care, watered when in drought conditions and fertilized at least twice each year with a high nitrogen fertilizer.
 In my real-world garden, without high input care, the fans will be of average size, not pumped up on huge amounts of water and fertilize, as these will reduce in size when planted in a garden without intensive input conditions.
 Fan sizes vary between cultivars, with some tetraploids being naturally large even in average conditions while some dip spiders or mini cultivars will have quite small fans even when they are fully mature.
 All divisions shipped will be adult size fans for that cultivar.
 I will make every effort to send you a division I would be happy to receive.

 - For more information on ordering, our policies and shipping dates, click here.